franzamd/tutorial-svelte/README.md

 # Tutorial Svelte

-This project part the tutorial [Svelte Tutorial - Is it better than React?](https://www.youtube.com/watch?v=vhGiGqZ78Rs&t=2860s) in which the basics operations are used to work with a modern Javascript compiler called Svelte.
+This project part the tutorial [Svelte Tutorial - Is it better than React?](https://www.youtube.com/watch?v=vhGiGqZ78Rs&t=2860s) with the basics operations and request API from server external, which are used to work with a modern Javascript compiler called Svelte.

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*